The Best Organic Baby Formulas (2020 Guide)This post may contain affiliate links. Please read my disclosure.

 Keep in mind: The main difference between HiPP UK and HiPP Dutch (besides the price) is that it contains no probiotics, only prebiotics.
 Like HiPP Germany, it also has a container that’s harder to dispense from (foil bags vs. an airtight can).

-Why I love it: Lebenswert provides a great option for parents who want a simple list of clean, organic ingredients and who want to supplement with probiotics and DHA separately.
+Why I love it: Lebenswert provides a great option for parents who want a simple list of clean, organic ingredients and who want to supplement with pre/probiotics and ARA separately.
 If hexane-extracted DHA and ARA concern you, Lebenswert may be just the thing you’re looking for.
+Lebenswert has DHA added from a non-hexane extracted source (organic fish oil).
 Lebenswert also has a proper whey-to-casein ratio and is free of added sugars, GMO ingredients, starch, soy, and synthetic nutrients and preservatives.

 In addition to a top-notch ingredients list, Lebenswert also boasts a Bioland certification, which is even more thorough than EU organic certification.